 Artistic Portfolio and Sketchbooks

-All applicants invited to interview are required to bring a portfolio of their own recent artistic work, along with sketchbooks.
-We want to see a range of subject matter that illustrates your personal interests, experience, imagination and ability in the visual and material arts.
-Please note this isn't expected to be work of an architectural nature (e.g. plans, sections etc).
-We are keen to see informal and preparatory work, as well as more formal work.
-Original drawings and paintings often form the basis of portfolios and sketchbooks, but work can be in any media; large physical models and sculptures can be shown in a series of photographs.
+All applicants invited for interview are required to bring a portfolio and sketchbooks of their own original recent artistic work.
+We want to see a range of subject matter that illustrates your personal interests, experience, imagination, and ability in the visual and material arts.
+We are keen to see your informal and preparatory work, as well as more formal work.
+We strongly encourage including examples of your life-drawing; we do not want to see professional architectural work (such as plans and sections).
+Original drawings and paintings usually form the basis of portfolios, but work can be in any media; large physical models and sculptures can be shown in a series of photographs.

-All applicants invited for interview are required to take both a written and a drawing University assessment at the College when they come for interview.
-The written assessment will be a 30-minute essay response to a specified question; the drawing assessment will be a 30-minute sketching assignment.
+All applicants invited for interview are required to take two University assessments the morning of their interviews at the College, each lasting about 30 minutes: a handwritten essay response to a specified question, and a sketching assignment.
 Neither assessment requires any preparation in a specific topic.
 We will provide paper, pens, and drawing materials.
 More information can be found on the University’s At-Interview Assessment page.

-Mr Mark Breeze is always happy to hear from potential applicants.
-He can be contacted via email: email@example.com.
+Dr Mark E Breeze is always happy to hear from potential applicants.
+He can be contacted via email at meb35[at]cam.ac.uk.

 Studying architecture at Cambridge was an exciting and enriching experience in many ways.
 St John’s College helped me make the most of my time during my degree, both academically and socially.
 The range of opportunities that the College offers as well as the extent of student support is very impressive.
 With the help of these efforts, I was lucky enough to gain access to useful resources, travel to a range of cities and develop my portfolio without having to worry about the course related expenses.
 The wide range of extracurricular activities helped strengthen the College community and it allowed me build a large network of inspiring friends from the most diverse range of backgrounds.
 I believe the College enabled an excellent preparation for working life and personal development equally, for which I am grateful.